 Step 5: Marketing & Selling

-- Utilize social media platforms like Instagram, Pinterest, and Facebook.
+- Utilize social media platforms like Instagram, TikTok, Pinterest, and Facebook to promote your products, driving traffic to your shop.

-- Start a blog or YouTube channel to showcase knitting tips.
+- Start a blog or YouTube channel to showcase knitting tips and drive traffic to your shop.

 - Offer promotions, bundle deals, or seasonal discounts.